Docker » Storage & Security

 Secrets Management

-# BuildKit: secret available only during build
+# BuildKit: secret available only during build, never in a layer

 DOCKER_BUILDKIT=1 docker build --secret id=token,src=./token.txt .